haveno-dex/haveno-docs/docs/the-project/payment_methods/ACH.md

 The arbitrator may ask the seller to send them information to prove their account details are correct, or in the case of the XMR Buyer making a payment late, or of the wrong amount.

-For more information see dispute resolution.
+For more information see [Conflict Resolution](../conflict-resolution.md).